chloe-ycs/santander-customer-transaction/README.md

 - Normality check (*scipy.stats.normaltest(), sns.distplot*):  All 200 features in train and test datasets are normally distributed.

 ## Feature Engineering
+Unfortunately most of the feature engineering techiniques didn't seem to work in this task for tree-based models.
+However, feature scallings are still quite effective for linear models

 ### Standardization
 Both time and cross validation score (which use logistic regression and roc-auc scoring) has been improved with feature standardization